SalerSimo/Neural-Network/README.md

     python src/neural-network.py
     ```

-2. Personalize the neural network model by inserting how many layers you want, the batch size and the number of epochs
+2. Customize the neural network by specifying the number of layers, batch size, and number of epochs.
-3. Insert path of the image you want to be classifyed
+3. Insert the path of the image you want to classify.

 ## Test
-To test the model, I created a simple neural network with two hidden layers, the first 32 long and the second 16 long.
+To test the model, I created a simple neural network with two hidden layers, the first of 32 neurons and the second of 16 neurons.
-Then I setted the batch size to 16 and the number of epochs to 20.
+Then I set the batch size to 16 and the number of epochs to 20.
-Then I used a couple of images from the `MNIST_testSet` folder to test the model.
-In particular, I used these two:
+For testing it, I used these two images from the `MNIST_testSet` folder to test the model:

 `img_1.jpg` ![first_image](./MNIST_testSet/img_1.jpg) and `img_5.jpg` ![second_image](./MNIST_testSet/img_5.jpg)
 Here is the result